Five Steps to Accelerated Insight

 - The speed and efficiency of loading and querying data, and

-- Whether you want a smart data lake or a more limited conventional one
+- Whether you want a semantic data lake or a more limited conventional one

-Anzo Smart Data Lakes incorporate both the structured data held in databases, and the unstructured data of text, documents, and the like.
+Anzo incorporate both the structured data held in databases, and the unstructured data of text, documents, and the like.
 No other data lake solution does this; all others incorporate only structured data, leaving volumes of valuable and relevant data unconsidered and out of reach.

-Further, Anzo Smart Data Lakes can organize both the conventional big-data resources such as Hadoop databases, and the emerging cloud-based big-data resources.
+Further, Anzo can organize both the conventional big-data resources such as Hadoop databases, and the emerging cloud-based big-data resources.
 It’s able to keep pace as the state of the art advances.

 Smarter Lakes, Smarter Catalog